conceptcartography/conceptcartography/docs/concepts/ideological-diversity.md

 ## 📖 Definitions

 > "A group is ideologically diverse with respect to a controversial question X when there are a significant number of members who hold incompatible answers to X (including agnosticism about X).
 So, ideological diversity is relative to some issue.
-A group can be diverse in some respects and non-diverse in others." [(McBrayer, 2024, p.616)]
+A group can be diverse in some respects and non-diverse in others."
+(McBrayer, 2024, p.616)

 ## 💡 Examples

-- **2024** — "For example, a group of faculty might be diverse on the issue of whether charity is supererogatory but non-diverse on whether strict guncontrol policies are warranted." [(McBrayer, 2024, p.616)]
+- "For example, a group of faculty might be diverse on the issue of whether charity is supererogatory but non-diverse on whether strict guncontrol policies are warranted."
+(McBrayer, 2024, p.616)

 ## 🔗 Relations